How to Prepare a Jackfruit (Kha-nun ขนุน)

 All you have to do is lubricate your hands with some vegetable oil.
 Jackfruit is very resinous, and the sticky substance is hard to remove even with soap and warm water.
 Also, by no means should you do this while wearing your favorite clothes.

-Slice off one bulb like so.
+Slice off one pod like so.

 Don't throw the pits away, though.
 Boil them for 20-30 minutes until they're soft and eat them like you would roasted chestnuts.
 Delicious.